Sprawl Post 1

 The report is strongest on a specific question: what public repositories expose about AI tools, agent declarations, approval posture, evidence readiness, and control-aligned artifacts.
 That is a useful governance question, but it is easy for readers to over-rotate toward either complacency or alarm.

 This series slows the read down.
-It explains why the report's strongest results are about proof and posture, why some zeros should not reassure anyone too quickly, and what each audience should do with the signal.
+It explains why the report's strongest results are about proof and posture, why deployment signal is not the same as binding completeness, and what each audience should do with the signal.

 Sprawl Post 1